waf/waf.github.com/content/acrylamid-with-virtualenv-and-pip.rst

     > pip install pygments

 Next, type some code into a blog post and designate it as a code-block.
 Pygments will parse our code-blocks and add CSS classes to individual tokens.
-For reStructuredText, use the syntax:
+To designate a code-block in reStructuredText, use the syntax:

 .. code-block:: reStructuredText

     .. code-block:: python

         def foo():
             return "foo"

 We'll want to grab a Pygments theme, which is just a CSS file.
 Phil Tysoe has a good `list of themes`_ on his blog, though we need to rename the wrapper class from ``codehilite`` to the class that Acrylamid uses, ``highlight``.
 Include the CSS file in your Acrylamid theme.